RGBeter/Neptune/README.md

   present which prevent reliable solder joints.
 You may even like to tin the SMD pads and clean up with braid/wick to ensure that solder will adhere properly.

+* The Triple Bypass mod features a low pass filter that can be enabled or disabled by fitting `R966` or `R965` respectively.
+As the LPF had both advantages and disadvantages, the choice is left to the builder.
+When using the provided PCB assembly files, the LPF is enabled by default.
+Otherwise, you must fit one of these resistors; the enable pin may not be left floating.
+Enabling the LPF may improve Mega Drive image quality at the expense of artefacts in 32X graphics.
+Disabling it may be preferable if you are using a video scaler.
+YMMV, so do what works for your particular setup.

 ### Order of Operations

 It is possible to break down parts the build into separate steps to allow for easier